grafana/metrictank/docs/config.md

 key-file = /etc/ssl/private/ssl-cert-snakeoil.key
 # limit on how many points could be requested in one request.
 1M allows 500 series at a MaxDataPoints of 2000.
 (0 disables limit)
 max-points-per-req = 1000000
+# max number of data points to be returned per target
+max-points-per-target = 86400
 # limit on what kind of time range can be requested in one request. the default allows 500 series of 2 years.
 (0 disables limit)
 max-days-per-req = 365000
 # only log incoming requests if their timerange is at least this duration.
 Use 0 to disable